 Forrest Gump (1994) – The story: Winston Groom’s 1986 novel follows the misadventures of this mentally challenged accidental hero from Alabama who travels from football championships, to wartime Vietnam, to shrimp boatin’ mythology, to international fame as a ping pong champion.
 The real story though is about a simple man with a wealth of wisdom, and a heart full of love for a girl named Jenny.

-The Hunchback of Notre Dame (1996) –The story: Victor Hugo’s book from 1831 has been adapted to film over a dozen times.
+The Hunchback of Notre Dame (1923, 1939, 1956, 1996 and more) –The story: Victor Hugo’s book from 1831 has been adapted to film over a dozen times.
 Set in Paris, France during the late-Middle Ages, the story centers around a deformed bell-ringer searching for acceptance and love in a society filled with prejudice and brutality.

 Jurassic Park (1993) – The Story: Sometimes when you play with science and start manipulating genetics from past civilizations, you will find that you become lunch for a T-Rex.
 Michael Crichton’s 1990 novel captured the imagination of readers’ as a dinosaur-infused theme park became the true tourist trap for guests in this sci-fi thriller.